 For consistency across the EEA, the following conventions have been agreed by Cosmetics Europe (the European cosmetics industry trade association).
 Firstly, the word 'ingredients' should be given in capital letters, and secondly, the word 'perfume' should be replaced by 'parfum'.
 Although these conventions do not have the force of law, their use will be accepted by UK enforcement authorities.
 If you are exporting cosmetic products to other EEA countries, you should confirm that the authorities in those countries also accept this convention.

 Additional information must be given where certain ingredients, such as preservatives and UV filters, are present.
-This information is specified in annexes III, IV, V, and VI of the Regulation.
+This information is specified in Annexes III, IV, V, and VI to the Regulation.

 All required information must be visible, indelible and easily legible.
 The ingredients list must be given in a language that is easily understood by the consumer.
 All of the other information must be in English and can be supplemented by other languages.

 There is one set of rules about presentation for ingredients lists and another set for the other information.

 The ingredients list must appear on the packaging or, if it is impossible to do so or there is no packaging, on the container.
 If the product is sold loose, the ingredients list can be given on the container in which the product is exposed for supply or on a notice.
 If this is not possible, the list can be given on a leaflet, label, tag, tape or card enclosed with or attached to the product, along with an indication referring the consumer to it (either by way of abbreviated information or the 'hand and book' symbol below).
 For small products such as soap and bath balls, a notice can be used instead of a leaflet, label, etc.